KraXen72/imdb-fetch/README.md

 it's not perfect, only gives like ~10 results because it uses imdb's official Suggest json-p api, rather than OMDBapi.
 - update featuring OMDBapi integration and svelte rewrite coming ***soon™***
+- thanks to [this pen on codepen](https://codepen.io/magdielikari/pen/KKmmjWo) for circular progress